stianloader/micromixin-remapper/README.md

 # Micromixin-remapper

 Micromixin-remapper is an extension to the stianloader-remapper API to provide the ability of remapping Mixins.
-Do note however that stianloader-remapper takes the liberty of remapping mixin classes the way it chooses - which is why behaviour may change compared to tiny-remapper's mixin extension or the official mixin annotation processor (note that unlike the annotation processor, this library is not capable of generating refmaps.
+Do note however that micromixin-remapper takes the liberty of remapping mixin classes the way it chooses - which is why behaviour may change compared to tiny-remapper's mixin extension or the official mixin annotation processor (note that unlike the annotation processor, this library is not capable of generating refmaps.
 As such, the remapping